tbxiao/chauff.github.io/index.md

 ## News

 - I have been **awarded** an **NWO VIDI** personal grant for my proposal *SearchX: Integrating search and sensemaking into large-scale open online  learning*; this means funding for 2 PhD and 1 postdoc position.
-Vacancies will be announced soon.
+Vacancies will be announced after the summer of 2017.
 - I attended ICLR in April '17 and [wrote a blog post about it](http://chauff.github.io/2017-04-25-iclr2017/).
 - I have been **awarded** an [**NWO Top Grant**](http://www.nwo.nl/actueel/nieuws/2016/ew/63-miljoen-top-subsidie-voor-18-exacte-topwetenschappers.html) to conduct "innovative or high-risk scientific research that addresses questions of high quality and urgency;" [I will push the boundaries of large-scale collaborative search](http://chauff.github.io/2016-11-27-lacrosse/)!
 The grant funds a 4-year PhD position, starting in May 2017.